-Planning meeting is the starting point of SCRUM.
-It is the meeting where the entire scrum team gather, the product owner selects a user story based on the priority from the product back log and the team brain storms on it.
+A planning meeting is the starting point of Sprint.
+It is the meeting where the entire scrum team gather, the SCRUM Master selects a user story based on the priority from the product back log and the team brain storms on it.
 Based on the discussion, the scrum team decides the complexity of the story and sizes it as per the Fibonacci series.
-Team identifies the tasks along with the efforts (in hours) which would be done to complete the implementation the user story.
+The team identifies the tasks along with the efforts (in hours) which would be done to complete the implementation the user story.

 #2: Execution of sprint tasks

 As the name suggests, these are the actual work done by the scrum team to accomplish their task and take the user story into the “Done” state.

 During the sprint cycle, every day the scrum team meets for, not more than 15 minutes (could be a stand up call, recommended to have during the beginning of the day) and state 3 points: